 Battlefield 2042 looks set to be one of the most ambitious shooters ever released.
-The game is taking the normal Battlefield gameplay; such as huge maps, lots of dynamic elements, big player counts, and dialling it up even further.
+The game is taking the normal Battlefield gameplay; such as huge maps, lots of dynamic elements, big player counts, and dialing it up even further.
 Battlefield has always been one of the most impressive shooters but it is also one of the most demanding.
 The game can be tricky to run, especially if you’re trying to be competitive.
 If you want to get a decent FPS rate and generally do better at playing Battlefield in the multiplayer, then switching to the best Battlefield 2042 settings could make a big difference.
-The game has already shown some issues in early betas, so optimizing things could be helpful for a lot of players.
+The game has officially launched so fine-tune the rigs and start gaming!

 - Battlefield 2042 System Requirements